SafaSaifudeen/GadingSystem-Python-/README.md

-# GadingSystem-Python-
-Student Grade Calculator ReadMe
+# Student Grade Calculator ReadMe

 This project is a Python program that calculates a student's grade based on their input marks.
 The program categorizes a student as pass, refer, defer, or fail, depending on their score.
 Requirements